Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment | Freed Legal Services

 Understanding What Constitutes As a Promissory Note and What Is Meant By a Demand Note Versus a Common Note

-Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment A promissory note is a written document in which one party (the issuer) makes an unconditional promise to pay a certain amount of money to another party (the payor).
-Under a promissory note, payment is due at the stated time or upon receiving a request for repayment.
-A promissory note will include information about any applicable terms, such as the rate of interest, if any, that may be accrued.
+Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment A promissory note is a legal document that binds one party (the issuer) to pay a specified amount of money to another party (the payor).
+The payor is legally obligated to make payment at the predetermined time or upon receiving a demand for repayment from the issuer.
+A promissory note will detail any applicable terms, including the rate of interest, if applicable, that may be accrued.

 The Law

 The Bills of Exchange Act, R.S.C.
 1985, c.
-B-4, governs financial instruments such as currency, cheques, among other things, and defines a promissory note as:
+B-4, addresses promissory notes as a form of financial instrument, along with currency, cheques, among other things, and specifically defines a promissory note as:

 176 (1) A promissory note is an unconditional promise in writing made by one person to another person, signed by the maker, engaging to pay, on demand or at a fixed or determinable future time, a sum certain in money to, or to the order of, a specified person or to bearer.